-The College is officially affiliated with the Spanish Studies Abroad in Seville and Alicante, Spain; Cordoba, Argentina; and San Juan, Puerto Rico.
+The College is officially affiliated with Spanish Studies Abroad (SSA), a partner with programs in Seville and Alicante, Spain; Cordoba, Argentina; and San Juan, Puerto Rico.
 All of these locations offer study abroad opportunities for modern languages majors and minors in Spanish and global studies majors working to develop Spanish language proficiency.
-The Spanish Study Abroad programs offer a wide range of courses that fulfill requirements in the Spanish major and minor at Saint Mary’s.
+The SSA programs offer a wide range of courses that fulfill requirements in the Spanish major and minor at Saint Mary’s.
 Students may also take courses that fulfill Sophia Program requirements.
 Typically, students participate in one of these programs in the first or second semester of sophomore year, but a full year of study abroad is available for those whose academic program permits it.
-Summer study is also available in all locations except Alicante.
+Summer study is also available in all locations.

 Seville, Spain is known for its ancient Moorish palaces and Renaissance gardens.
 Located in the south of Spain on the banks of the Guadalquivir River, Seville has a temperate climate and a rich cultural life.
 Students in this program study the Spanish language and culture as a total immersion experience.
 They participate in numerous cultural, social, and religious celebrations and travel widely throughout the region, enhancing the education they receive in the classroom.
 Students choose a minimum of 12 credits and a maximum of 15 and all courses are taught in Spanish.
 Students live in private homes with host families, and are expected to take all meals at home.
 Those wishing to spend a year or a semester in Seville must have completed one semester of intermediate Spanish with a minimum of a 3.0 (B) average in Spanish courses, or be a heritage speaker, and have an overall GPA of 3.0.
 Advanced students of Spanish may enroll in the integrated studies program and take classes at a local university alongside Spaniards.
 Eligibility for the integrated program is 3.0 GPA in Spanish coursework and successful completion of two semesters of advanced college Spanish or the equivalent, or a heritage speaker.